Election Commission Latest News And Updates

 The Election Commission of India (ECI) on Tuesday mourned the death of former president A.P.J.
 Abdul Kalam, who had become its first national icon f.....
 Read More

 There is a marked rise in the number of people voting in the Lok Sabha constituencies reserved for Dalits in Uttar Pradesh.More and more voters have.....
 Read More

-S. Nasim Zaidi is the current Chief Election Commissioner of India.
+Dr. S. Nasim Zaidi is the present Chief Election Commissioner of India.

 Contact Details of Election Commissioners of India are:

 |Name||Designation||Office No.||Office Fax|

 |Mr. Achal Kumar Joti||Election Commissionerfirstname.lastname@example.org||23052132,23052134||23052249|

 |Mr. Sudhir Tripathi||Deputy Election Commissionerfirstname.lastname@example.org||23052013,23052228||23318497|

 About Election Commission of IndiaThe Election Commission of India (ECI) is a constitutional body responsible for administering elections in India according to the rules and regulations mentioned in the Constitution of India.
 It was established on January 25, 1950 with an aim to define and control the process for elections conducted at various levels: Parliament, State Legislatures, and the offices of the President and Vice President of India.
 In other words, the ECI ensures smooth and successful functioning of the democracy.